coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. flag:: Guard Checking

-   This option can be used to enable/disable the guard checking of fixpoints.
+   This flag can be used to enable/disable the guard checking of fixpoints.
 Warning: this can break the consistency of the system, use at your own risk.
 Decreasing argument can still be specified: the decrease is not checked anymore but it still affects the reduction of the term.
 Unchecked fixpoints are